 To become an officer in the Air Cadets you generally first join as a civilian instructor or serve as a senior non-commissioned officer to gain experience.
-After 3-6 months you are interviewed by your Squadron Commander and then go before a Commissioning Board at Regional HQ.
-When you take the Queen's Commission in the Training Branch of the RAF Volunteer Reserve you are given an RAF uniform with VR(T) on the shoulder.
+After 3-6 months you are interviewed by your Squadron Commander and then go before a Commissioning Board at Wing HQ.
+This is then followed by final secection at Officer and Aircrew Selection, at RAF College Cranwell.
+When you take the Queen's Commission in the Cadet Forces, you are given an RAF uniform with RAF Air CAdets on the rank slides.

 You will be attached to a squadron and you will be expected to attend for at least 12 hours per month.
 Normally squadrons meet twice a week, perhaps between 7-9pm on a Monday and a Thursday - but the days and times vary according to each unit.
 As a volunteer you can claim up to 28 days remuneration plus travel and subsistence expenses.

-You will be expected to attend the Officers’ Initial Course at RAF College Cranwell, Lincolnshire within your first year and the Officers’ Senior Course at a later date.
+You will be expected to attend the Officers’ Initial Course at RAF College Cranwell, Lincolnshire within your first year and the Officers’ Squadron Commanders Course at a later date or the Senior Officers Course.
 The courses are geared towards developing your leadership skills.

 You can also gain qualifications in mountain leadership, First Aid, NVQs and attend courses in corporate communications and shooting range management.